AzineZ/AzineZ/README.md

 ---

 <sub>
-Template made by <a href="https://github.com/DhritiVaz">@DhritiVaz</a>.
+Template inspired by <a href="https://github.com/DhritiVaz">@DhritiVaz</a>.
 Customized and adapted by Phi Nguyen.
 </sub>